amanshenoy/pose-invariant-face-recognition/README.md

 # Pose Invariant Face Recognition

-  Face images captured in unconstrained environments usually contain pose variation, which significantly degrades the performance of algorithms designed to recognize frontal faces.
-This project implements a novel face identification framework capable of handling pose variations within ±45° of yaw.
+ ~ Face images captured in unconstrained environments usually contain pose variation, which significantly degrades the performance of algorithms designed to recognize frontal faces.
+This project implements a face identification framework capable of handling pose variations within ±45° of yaw.

 # Flowchart and Methodology